Visiting undergraduate and master's-level research placements

 You will need:

-- if required by your home institution, a letter of intention signed by your Surrey supervisor
+- if required by your home institution, an invitation letter from your Surrey supervisor or the head of department

-- a fully signed copy of your learning agreement
+- a fully signed copy of your internship agreement/learning agreement

 - if relevant, a visa or, if not relevant, your visa support letter/formal acceptance letter from Surrey